For generations, oysters have played an important role in the Chesapeake Bay’s economy as a food that locals, tourists and the global market love.

-Oyster restoration has long been a priority for The Nature Conservancy.
+Oyster restoration has long been a priority for TNC.
 Oysters filter sediment and algae and remove nitrogen and phosphorus—harmful pollutants in excess—from the water, while their reefs provide nurseries and feeding grounds for rockfish, crabs and other commercially and recreationally important species.

 Recent and dramatic changes in the public policy arena, coupled with emerging scientific understanding and the creation of large-scale oyster sanctuaries, are providing a clear path forward to restore this keystone species.